StorageB/custom-command-toggle/docs/configuration.md

 **sudo Commands:**

 - Use `pkexec` before the command to prompt for a password.
 For example, `pkexec sudo command` prompts for your password and then runs the command.
 Alternatively, use `gnome-terminal -- sudo command` to open a terminal where you can enter your password.
-- Enable the _Check Command Exit Code_ option under [Toggle Behaviour](#toggle-behavior) for sudo commands.
+- Enable the _Check Command Exit Code_ option under [Toggle Behavior](#toggle-behavior) for sudo commands.
 This will prevent the toggle button from changing status if the wrong password is entered or the command is canceled.

 ---